 Frequently Asked Questions

-Starting Dates are flexibel and depend on the type of classes you are booking.
+Starting dates are flexible and depend on the type of classes you are booking.
 We offer group classes in structured trimesters and private classes that can start anytime.
-We suggest you to book a free online consultation where we can clarify different potential starting dates.
+We suggest that you book a free online consultation where we can clarify different potential starting dates.

 We offer courses from complete beginner to advanced (A1–C2 according to the CEFR).